ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 #### build_block

-`build_block` builds a new block and returns it.
+Builds a new block and returns it.
 This is mainly requested by the consensus engine.

 ```rust title="/timestampvm/src/vm/mod.rs"
 /// Builds a block from mempool data.